See PDF copy of this policy.

-Step 1: Prior to filing a grade appeal, the student, within thirty (30) calendar days following grades being posted, must contact the instructor about the grade awarded to discuss the specifics of the perceived incorrect grade and to seek resolution.
+Step 1: Prior to filing a grade appeal, the student, within twenty (20) business days following grades being posted, must contact the instructor about the grade awarded to discuss the specifics of the perceived incorrect grade and to seek resolution.
 Every effort should be made by both parties to resolve the matter as expeditiously as time and circumstances permit.
 The instructor, at his/her discretion, may consult with the appropriate Program Leader/Division Chair.
 If the instructor is no longer with the College or is unavailable to the student, the student shall proceed to step two.

-- Grade Appeal Forms can be obtained from the office of the Executive Vice President, Academic Affairs and are located in RCTC e-forms.
+i.
+Grade Appeal Forms can be obtained from the office of the Vice President of Academic Affairs and are located in RCTC e-forms.

-- Provide clear documentation that demonstrates grounds for an appeal.
-(Documentation may be in the form of email communications, graded assignments, proof of timely submissions, the class syllabus, etc.)
+b.
+Provide clear documentation that demonstrates grounds for an appeal.
+(Documentation may be in the form of email communications, graded assignments, proof of timely submissions, the class syllabi, etc.)

 The Dean’s decision will be documented on the RCTC Grade Appeal Form and provided to the student, instructor, and the Vice President, Academic Affairs.
 The dean, in writing, will inform the Academic Standards Committee chairperson whether the student’s appeal was approved or denied.

-Step 3: If the decision of the Dean does not satisfactorily resolve the issue, the student or instructor may, in writing, request an Appeal Review by the Executive Vice President, Academic Affairs.
-This request must be made within ten (10) class days of the date of notification of the appeal decision by the Dean in Step 2.
+Step 3: If the decision of the Dean does not satisfactorily resolve the issue the student or instructor may, in writing, request an Appeal Review by the Vice President of Academic Affairs.
+This request must be made within ten (10) business days of the date of notification of the appeal decision by the Dean in Step 2.

-The written request for an Appeal Review must not simply restate the original appeal, but must provide additional evidence that the grade appeal process was not completed properly or that not all the evidence submitted was fully considered in the appeal process.
+The written request for the review of appeal must not simply restate the original appeal, but must provide additional evidence that the grade appeal process was not completed properly or that not all the evidence submitted was fully considered in the appeal process.

-- Within ten (10) class days of the Appeal Review meeting, the Executive Vice President will render a decision in writing to the student, instructor, and Dean.
+- Within ten (10) business days of the Appeal Review meeting, the Vice President will render a decision in writing to the student, instructor, and Dean.
 The Vice President, in writing, will inform the Academic Standards Committee chairperson whether the student’s appeal was approved or denied.
-The decision of the Executive Vice President is final.
+The decision of the Vice President is final.

-Part 3.
-Limitations: Students may only use the Grade Appeal policy and procedures for final course grades.
+Students may only use the Grade Appeal policy and procedures for final class grades.
 Concerns and complaints about individual tests, quizzes, papers, and project grades cannot be appealed; however, efforts to resolve these concerns and complaints may become part of the evidence used in a Formal Grade Appeal.